rhobs/observability-operator/docs/api.md

-Authorization section for remote write
+Authorization section for the URL.
+ It requires Prometheus >= v2.26.0.
+ Cannot be set at the same time as `sigv4`, `basicAuth`, or `oauth2`.

 <table>
     <thead>